luismfonseca/agile-scala-android/README.md

 </p>

-As with the database, the current main known limitation is a model with an array of primitive types.
-The current workaround is to create a new model and use it as the array.
+The current main known limitation is a model with an array of primitive types - a possible workaround is to create a new model and use it as the array.

 **Automatic Android permissions**

 When programming in Android, writing code that requires a specific permission is very common.
-However, there are 3 possible situations: (i) you remembered you needed the permission and manually added; (ii) the application crashed and you got a descriptive error message; (iii) the application crashed and you had to go to stackoverflow to get your awnser.
+However, there are 3 possible situations: (i) you remembered you needed the permission and manually added; (ii) the application crashed and you got a descriptive error message; (iii) the application crashed and you had to go to Stackoverflow to get your awnser.
 In any of these cases, work is placed on the developer --- this is far from ideal.

 [PScout][] is a tool that maps the Android API function calls to the required permission(s).
 This plugin makes use of this information and checks if the application being developed calls a permission that is missing from the manifest.